 From specialty Neapolitan-style pizza to innovative salads, scrumptious main dishes, and sharable small plates, this bistro uses local, fresh ingredients in a variety of culinary traditions.
 The seasonally changing menus have something for everyone, anytime of the day - and everything is gluten free, including the yummy house-made desserts.
 It's a casual dining experience for lunch or dinner, in a rustic, inviting atmosphere.

 Step back in time at this old-fashioned ice cream parlor and soda fountain, and enjoy anything from a simple scoop of homemade ice cream to a banana split, and even a six-scoop flight.
 Taste seasonal flavors like Nutella-banana, Petaluma strawberry, and maple candied bacon chocolate ganache, plus dairy-free coconut-based options.

 Both sweet and savory pies are made with wholesome, local, and organic ingredients.
 The menu changes seasonally, and can include chicken pot pie, curried cauliflower and chick peas, or Chilean beef empanada on the savory side, and Pennsylvania Dutch shoofly pie, strawberry cream, old fashioned pumpkin pie, or Triple Berry for the sweets.

 But Wait, There's More …

 Of course, this list is just a starting point for creating your own Petaluma adventures, culinary or otherwise.
-For more ideas, check our listings of all Petaluma restaurants, and read An Evening in Historic Downtown Petaluma, Five Fun Things to Do in Petaluma, and Getting Around Petaluma.
+For more ideas, read An Evening in Historic Downtown Petaluma, Five Fun Things to Do in Petaluma, and Getting Around Petaluma.

 Written by Sonoma Insider Patricia Henley.